eclipse-tractusx/item-relationship-service/api/README.md

-# Parts Relationship Service API documentation
+# Item Relationship Service API documentation

 This documentation is manually downloaded from Swagger UI (see Swagger UI section in the project's [README](../README.md) for how to run).